JetBrains/teamcity-documentation/topics/teamcity-monitoring-and-diagnostics.md

 > Make sure to also read [the blog post](https://blog.jetbrains.com/teamcity/2022/06/monitoring-teamcity-server-health/) about metrics which can be used to monitor TeamCity server health.

-Some metrics are marked as `experimental` which means that we do not provide support for them, and they will likely change in the future TeamCity versions.
-To get experimental metrics in the Prometheus format, add the `?experimental=true` parameter to the URL.
+The `experimental` tag for metrics is not reported starting TeamCity 2022.12.
+The `?experimental=true` URL parameter for metrics in the Prometheus format still works, and some of the metrics still have the experimental status.
 If you find any of the experimental metrics useful and would want them to be graduated to the supported metrics, let us know via our [support channel](feedback.md).

 ## Server Logs